Princess Turandot (film)

 Princess Turandot (German: Prinzessin Turandot) is a 1934 German comedy film directed by Gerhard Lamprecht and starring Käthe von Nagy and Willy Fritsch.
 A separate French-language version, Turandot, Princess of China, was also released.

-The script, by Thea von Harbou, includes elements of Puccini's opera Turandot and Friedrich Schiller's adaptation of Carlo Gozzi's 1762 play Turandot.
+The script is by Thea von Harbou.
 It was shot at the Babelsberg Studios in Berlin.
 The film sets were designed by the art directors Robert Herlth and Walter Röhrig.
 The music was by Franz Doelle with song lyrics by Bruno Balz and C. Amberg (including the opening Turandot, bezaubernde Turandot - 'enchanting Turandot'), and the sound engineer was Dr. Fritz Seidel.